Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Bounding Remaining Packets

 \subsection{Analysis}

 Our method for upper-bounding the makespan operates in three stages.
-First, we apply an inductive argument---employing Case 1 in Corollary~\ref{cor:remaining} below---to cut down the number of packets from $n$ to less than $n^{0.7}$.
-Second, Case 2 of Corollary~\ref{cor:remaining} is used whittle the remaining packets down to $O(n^{0.4})$.
+First, we apply an inductive argument---employing Case 1 in Corollary~\ref{cor:remaining} below---to cut down the number of packets from $n$ to less than $n^{7/10}$.
+Second, Case 2 of Corollary~\ref{cor:remaining} is used to reduce the number of remaining packets to $O(n^{2/5})$.
 Third, we hit the remaining packets with a constant number of calls to Lemma~\ref{lem:last-window}; this is the essence of Lemma~\ref{lem:end}.

 {\bf Intuition for Our Approach.} There are a couple things worth noting.
-To begin, why not carry the inductive argument further to reduce the number of packets to $O(n^{0.4})$ directly (i.e., skip the second step above)?
-Informally, our later inductive arguments show that $m_{i+1}$ is {\underline{roughly}} at most $n/2^{2^{i}}$, and so $i\approx \lg\lg(n)$ windows should be sufficient.
+To begin, why not carry the inductive argument further to reduce the number of packets to $O(n^{2/5})$ directly (i.e., skip the second step above)?
+Informally, our later inductive arguments show that $m_{i+1}$ is roughly at most $n/2^{2^{i}}$, and so $i\approx \lg\lg(n)$ windows should be sufficient.
 However, $\lg\lg(n)$ is not necessarily an integer and we may need to take its floor.
 Given the double exponential, taking the floor (subtracting $1$) results in $m_{i+1} \geq \sqrt{n}$.
 Therefore, the equivalent of our second step will still be required.
-Our choice of $n^{0.7}$ is not the tightest, but it is chosen for simpicity.
+Our choice of $n^{7/10}$ is not the tightest, but it is chosen for simpicity.

-The second threshold of $O(n^{0.4})$ is also not completely arbitrary.
+The second threshold of $O(n^{2/5})$ is also not completely arbitrary.
 In the (common) case where $w_0 \geq n+\sqrt{n}$, note that we require $O(n^{1/2-\delta})$ packets remaining, for some constant $\delta>0$, in order to get a useful bound from Lemma~\ref{lem:last-window}.
 It is possible that after the inductive argument, that this is already satisfied; however, if not, then Case 2 of Corollary~\ref{cor:remaining} enforces this.
-Again, $O(n^{0.4})$ is chosen for ease of presentation; there is some slack.
+Again, $O(n^{2/5})$ is chosen for ease of presentation; there is some slack.